skx/kpie/README.md

 If you prefer to build from source you can do so providing you have the dependencies installed.
 Beyond the necessities, a compiler and `make`, you'll need:

+* `libglib2.0-dev`
+* `libgtk2.0-dev`
+* `liblua5.1-0-dev`
 * `libwnck-dev`
+* `libx11-dev`
-* `liblua5.1-0-dev`
+* `x11proto-core-dev`

 Upon a Debian GNU/Linux system these may be installed via:

-      sudo apt-get install libwnck-dev liblua5.1-0-dev
+      sudo apt-get install libglib2.0-dev libgtk2.0-dev libwnck-dev libx11-dev liblua5.1-0-dev x11proto-core-dev

-With the dependencies in-place you should be able to compile the binary by simply running `make`.
+With the dependencies in-place you should be able to compile the binary by
+running:

+     ./configure
+     make

+If you're building from a git checkout, rather than a named release, you'll need to run this instead:

+     autoreconf --install
+     ./configure
+     make

 Primitives